INTERVIEW-With new grip on oil fields, Iraq Kurds unveil plan to ramp up exports

 "Oil companies and governments around the world are now showing increasing interest in buying our crude.
 Many have already done so," he said.

 "Baghdad made the same threats when the big energy companies first wanted to come and work here," Hawrami said.
 "We know how this plays out."
-(Editing by Peter Graff and Mohammad Zargham)
+(Editing by Peter Graff)

 VIENNA, March 17 Iran has challenged the need for it to ship sensitive material abroad if its stock exceeds a limit set by its nuclear deal with major powers.